Install Kubernetes using kubeadm

 parameter in the repository definition ensures that the packages related to Kubernetes are not upgraded upon runningyum update

-as there’s a special procedure that must be followed for upgrading Kubernetes.Please NOTE that this repository have packages only for Kubernetes 1.26; for other Kubernetes minor versions, you need to change the Kubernetes minor version in the URL to match your desired minor version.
+as there’s a special procedure that must be followed for upgrading Kubernetes.Please NOTE that this repository have packages only for Kubernetes 1.26; for other Kubernetes minor versions, change the Kubernetes minor version in the URL to match the desired minor version.

 2 Setting SELinux in permissive mode by running setenforce 0

 effectively disables it.
 This is required to allow containers to access the host filesystem, which is needed by pod networks for example.
-You have to do this until SELinux support is improved in the kubelet.You can leave SELinux enabled if you know how to configure it but it may require settings that are not supported by kubeadm.
+It’s required to do this until SELinux support is improved in the kubelet.The SELinux can be left enabled if knowing how to configure it but it may require settings that are not supported by kubeadm.

 Output shell completion code for the specified shell (bash or zsh).